osama-ata/Alt-Ctrl-Proj/README.md

 [![Publish Python 🐍 package](https://github.com/osama-ata/Alt-Ctrl-Proj/actions/workflows/publish.yml/badge.svg)](https://github.com/osama-ata/Alt-Ctrl-Proj/actions/workflows/publish.yml)
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.15287707.svg)](https://doi.org/10.5281/zenodo.15287707)

-PyXer is an open source project to parse Primavera xer files in python.
-The project is work in progress and open for community contributions.
+Alt-Ctrl-Proj is an actively maintained fork of PyP6Xer, an open-source project for parsing Primavera XER files in Python.
+The project is a work in progress and open for community contributions.

 In order to install a copy in your system you can use pip package manager as follows: